-The aim of this project is to undertake a detailed review of information available on litter amendments, accompanied by an industry survey to provide the Australian chicken meat industry with a detailed, impartial assessment of the potential benefits of amendment use, along with guidelines for its effective implementation.
+The aim of this project was to undertake a detailed review of information available on litter amendments, accompanied by an industry survey to provide the Australian chicken meat industry with a detailed, impartial assessment of the potential benefits of amendment use, along with guidelines for its effective implementation.

-Project Number: PRJ-011119
+Project number: PRJ-011119

-Principal Investigator: Steven Walkden-Brown
+Principal investigator: Steven Walkden-Brown

-Research Organisation: University of New England
+Research organisation: University of New England

 University of New England